This Pioneer CT-A7X three-head cassette deck service and repair is a story I hope you’ll enjoy as much as I enjoyed bringing this deck back to life!

 Problems

 OK, so this working new old stock Pioneer CT-A7X did come in the factory box as promised, but, other than powering on, nothing worked.
 Also, it was not ‘never used’, as specified in the listing.
-It had indeed been used, for some short period of time years before, and then put back into the box.
+It had indeed been used, for some short time, years before, and then put back into the box.

 Evidence of this is the light oxide deposits I found on the pinch rollers and heads.
 The belts then unfortunately decayed into a sticky black tar that anyone working on cassette decks will know, and loathe, as I do!